aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/advanced-convert-excel/_index.md

 ## Cloud SDK Family

-Using an SDK helps accelerate development by handling low‑level details, allowing you to focus on your project tasks.
+Using an SDK helps accelerate development by handling low-level details, allowing you to focus on your project tasks.
 Please check out the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: